bkvogel/kumozu/README.md

 * Includes a multi-dimensional matrix class template (`Matrix`), various utility functions in `Utilities.h`, and layer classes such as fully-connected, convolutional, batch normalization, dropout, etc. for constructing deep neural networks.

 * Support for general computation graphs using the base graph `Node` class.
 A node can have an arbitrary number of named input and output ports and can itself contain a subgraph of other Node instances, enabling expressive architectures such as recurrent neural networks.
 Kumozu is different from other frameworks in that it supports descriptive string-valued port names, rather than positional or integer-valued names.
-This is intended to improve code readability and reduce the chance of user error when making port connections between nodes.
+This is intended to improve code readability and reduce the chance of user errors when defining the computatino graph.

 * Recurrent neural networks (RNNs) are supported by two features: shared parameters (`set_shared()` member function of `Node` class) and the `SliceUnroller` class, which automatically unrolls the computation sub-graph for a single RNN time slice a specified number of times so that truncated backpropagation through time can be performed.
 See `ExamplesRNN.cpp` for examples.